Atomic Train: Plot

-As the train reaches Jackson Summit, the final mountain peak before reaching Denver, John attempts to stop it by jamming the electrical lock using a crowbar.
+John attempts to stop the train from reaching Jackson Summit – the final mountain peak before Denver – by jamming the electrical lock using a crowbar.
 His efforts are successful but short-lived.
-Against Brown's orders, Ray speeds forward in an attempt to rescue the crew but realizes too late that the runaway is slowing.
-The chaser locomotive slams into the caboose and disengages the brakes, causing the train to speed up once again at Jackson Summit.
+Against Brown's orders, Ray speeds forward in an attempt to rescue the crew but realizes too late of the runaway's slowing, and slams into the caboose, disengaging the brakes.
 Realizing there is no way to stop it, John convinces Wally to abandon the train.
-The final crew member to be left behind, conductor Stan Atkins, attempts to re-connect the air hoses but falls off and dies.
+Train conductor Stan Atkins – the last man on the crew – attempts to re-connect the air hoses but falls off and dies.
 Now completely unmanned, the train speeds down the mountain and careens off the track at Millers Bend, the final derailment site set up near Denver.
 Although the bomb does not detonate, the chemicals on the wrecked train are set ablaze.

-Firefighters and military teams struggle to extinguish the fire and extract the bomb, but are forced to retreat when chemicals combust around them.
+John, working with NEST, attempts to extract the bomb but are forced back when the chemicals combust around them.
 NEST Commander Reuben Castillo volunteers to disarm the bomb alone.
-However, liquid metallic sodium starts to leak, and Tom Levy attempts to abort bombing the site with water, which would ignite the sodium.
-One of the helicopter crew misinterprets the order and dumps water onto the wreck, triggering a nuclear explosion and releasing an electromagnetic pulse (EMP) that wipes out all electricity in Denver and sending a shockwave that tears through part of the city.
+However, liquid metallic sodium starts to leak, and Tom Levy attempts to abort bombing the site with water, as it would ignite the sodium.
+One of the helicopter crew misinterprets the order and dumps water onto the wreck, triggering a nuclear explosion and releasing an electromagnetic pulse that wipes out all electricity in Denver and sending a shockwave that tears through part of the city.
 Thousands are killed and injured, but John and his family survive.

 With Denver in ruins, John attempts to get his family out of the city ahead of the fallout, but the EMP renders almost every vehicle immobile.
-After much discussion, Megan's ex-husband, Mac takes their children, Chance and Grace through the old, abandoned coal mines for a quicker route out of Denver.
-John and Megan manage to hitch themselves and an injured Danny aboard a bus bound for Eminence, Kansas where FEMA had set up an emergency shelter.
-However, John elects to stay behind and decides to follow their kids.
-Further ahead, Mac is crippled due to an accident and Chance is left hanging precariously over the deep mining pit while trying to rescue his father.
-John manages to rescue Chance, but Mac falls to his death.
+Mac decides to take their children, Chance and Grace through the old, abandoned coal mines for a quicker route out of Denver.
+John and Megan manage to hitch themselves and an injured Danny aboard a bus bound for Eminence, Kansas where FEMA had set up an emergency shelter there.
+However, John elects to stay behind and decide to follow Mac and their kids, learning from Grace that Mac is paralyzed in an accident and Chance is left hanging precariously over the deep mining pit.
+Mac sacrifices his life to pull Chance to safety, falling to his death.

-John, Chance, and Grace Seger finally make their way to the FEMA refugee camp in Eminence, and the family is once again reunited.
+John, Chance, and Grace Seger finally reunites with Megan and Danny at a FEMA refugee camp in Eminence.